espensl2000/csharp-cloud-aws-day-5/README.md

 # Core & Extension Activity

-- your project should be at least this repository for the backend
+- Your project should consist of at least a backend contained in this repository
-- include a [GUIDE](GUIDE.md) to describe your project
+- Include a [GUIDE](GUIDE.md) to document & describe your project
-- if you want to include a front end in a technology of your choice, then link to the repository in the [GUIDE](GUIDE.md)
+- If you want to include a front end then using a technology of your choice, link to the repository in the [GUIDE](GUIDE.md)
-- maybe share resources amongst projects like a ```dotnet new classlib --name exercise.models``` library
+- Share resources amongst projects like a `dotnet new classlib --name exercise.models` library
-- feel free to use/change/delete any of the code provided